tristan-le-roy/Routed-DIQKD/README.md

 Plots and python scripts that reproduce rates of routed and non-routed DIQKD protocols found in "TODO: arxiv link".
 Computations are based on the work [arxiv:2106.13692](https://arxiv.org/abs/2106.13692).
+The code of the scripts is taken from this [repository](https://github.com/peterjbrown519/DI-rates/tree/main).
+Credits to [Edwin Lobo](https://github.com/eplobo) for wrting most of the scripts.

 IMPORTANT: The implementation works best with the latest version of the python package ncpol2sdpa.
 To find the latest version please install directly from this [github fork](https://github.com/peterjbrown519/ncpol2sdpa).